pythonwithalex/mynotes/Linux/Fedora_21_System_Administration.md

 Purpose: "used to authenticate from a single and common base of information regardless of location or application"

 **Terminology**
-+ Directory Information Tree
++ Entry/Object: a node in the Directory Information Tree
++ Directory Information Tree: The Entire Database
-+ Root DSE
++ Root DSE: head node
 + entry
 + distinguised name, DN
 + attribute
++ objectclasses
 + schema

+Schema Files provide the structure/ container for the database they store attributes and object classes